 - (ITRN3000 / 4 credits / 120 hours)

-- This four-week internship provides an opportunity for students to work with diverse national, international, and community-based nongovernmental organizations and other private entities working on various issues related to environment and development, rural and urban livelihood generation, environmental awareness and advocacy, women’s empowerment, ecological agriculture, sustainable mountain development, implementation and monitoring of federal programs for social security, etc. The key focus is to nurture and support students as they explore and/or build on their individual career interests.
+- This four-week internship provides an opportunity for students to intern with diverse national, international, and community-based nongovernmental organizations and other private entities working on various issues related to environment and development, rural and urban livelihood generation, environmental awareness and advocacy, women’s empowerment, ecological agriculture, sustainable mountain development, implementation and monitoring of federal programs for social security, etc. The key focus is to nurture and support students as they explore and/or build on their individual career interests.
 In the process, students will have opportunities to build professional networks, apply new knowledge of development and social change in India, including soft skills in an organizational or community setting.
-The internship culminates in a final paper detailing the organization, its approaches to development, reflection on the job experience, and analysis of the work undertaken and how it relates to the program theme, along with new skills and knowledge gained in the context of India’s development experience and the role of various stakeholders.
-While conducting the internship, students participate in weekly debriefing meetings and write two progress reports.
+While conducting the internship, students participate in weekly debriefing sessions, typically conducted online, and write two progress reports.
+The internship culminates in a final paper and presentation, which detail the organization and its approaches to development and reflects on the internship experience and how it relates to the program theme.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

 The program includes visits to a diversity of NGO headquarters, prominent academic and research institutes, and villages.
 Visits to locations in Rajasthan will expose you to the realities of rural life in India and socioeconomic development in arid and semi-arid regions on the state.

 In a typical semester, excursions may include visits to all or many of these NGOs and institutions: